MaxGomas/demographicmedals/Readme.md

-# Demographicmedals
+# Demographic Medals

 ## Intro

-🎯 Explore and explain olympic medal winning using demographic data, espacially medals per capita
+🎯 Explore and start explaining olympic medal winning countries results

-🎯 In ~10 min using cutting edge genAI tools
+🎯 Do it in ~10 min using cutting edge genAI tools
 - Github Copilot
 - Copilot for web

 ## Reasoning with AI

----

 **You:**